hanabi/hanabi.github.io/README.md

   * Nothing is played on the stacks.
   * Alice has an already-clued 2 in her hand.
 She has no idea what color 2 it is.
   * Alice performs a *Finesse* by giving a red color *Play Clue* to a red 2 in Cathy's hand.
-  * Bob blind plays red 1 from his *Finesse Position*.
+  * Bob blind-plays red 1 from his *Finesse Position*.
   * Normally, Cathy would think that she has the next red card, which is red 2, and play it.
   * However, what if Alice actually has the red 2?
 In this situation, Cathy is expected to perform a *Sarcastic Discard*.
 * Doing a *Finesse* that potentially duplicates a card in this way is called a *Sarcastic Finesse*.
 Normally, potentially duplicating a card is bad - it violates *Good Touch Principle* and could lead to a clue being wasted.
 However, potentially duplicating a card with the *Sarcastic Finesse* is not bad because: